-Where AI Actually Fits in CPG Operations
+Where AI actually fits in CPG operations.

-Our point of view — and what it means for how we work.
+What we believe about AI in CPG operations — and what it means for how we work.

 Most mid-market CPG companies don't have an AI strategy, and most of the firms selling them one are selling the wrong thing.
 CEOs are anxious about falling behind, vendors are pitching strategy decks, and consultants are walking out of the building with retainers and no execution.
 Meanwhile the operations team is still hunting for data in the morning and reconciling spreadsheets in the afternoon.

 We've been in those operations seats.
 We've built the systems.
 We've watched the AI projects that worked and the ones that didn't.
-Four things hold up across every engagement we've done — and they shape how ModulusOps approaches every client.

 You can't keep up with AI.
 That's not the goal.